 The delivery of poor-quality new homes has been facilitated by Permitted Development rule changes in the last ten years.
 Initially, Permitted Development was used to allow minor extensions to homes and buildings without requiring a full planning application.
-Since 2013, these rules have been extended to allow a wide range of buildings (including offices and light industrial warehouses) to be converted into homes and other uses without needing to go through a planning application.
+Since 2013, these rules have been extended to allow a wide range of buildings (including offices and light industrial warehouses) to be converted into flats and other uses without needing to go through a planning application.

 Permitted Development undermines the ability of local authorities to shape good quality place-making through the democratic planning system, which is essential to protect and support people’s health.
 For example, by avoiding a full planning application, developers do not need to meet ‘section 106’ requirements to contribute towards affordable housing and community amenities.

-Research
+Research and evidence

 - Permitted development, housing and health: a review of national policy and regulations (TCPA, 2024)